DAT450/DIT247: Programming Assignment 5: Retrieval-augmented text generation

 questions.iloc[0].question

-For an example of a document to leverage for the queries:
+An example of a document the pipeline can leverage to answer the questions:

 documents.iloc[0].abstract